they feel different, what are they made of?

 what are the measurements and closure details?

-Measurements and other details are located on each product page under a tab called “measurements.”
-For a complete list of dimensions including tab curtains, bedskirts, cushion covers, sheets, pillowcases etc., please view the relevant product page and click on the measurements tab.
+Measurements and other details for all of our products are located on each product page on a tab called “measurements.”
 All sizes are approximate.
 All of our duvet covers have a zipper closure along the bottom edge.
 Our sleeping pillowcases have an open end.
 Below is a quick-reference for sheet and duvet cover sizing:

 - SINGLE DUVET COVER: 66″ x 88″ or 168cm x 224cm